frankheat/offsecnotes/content/android/debug-application-code.md

 weight: 7
 ---

+# Debug application code

-# Why do you want to debug an application?
+## Why would you want to debug an application?

 Three scenario: